 Yet if your dog has somehow negotiated a block of cheese out of the refrigerators and is gulping it down in big snapping gobfuls, you’ve every right to feel a touch more concerned.

 Although you’re likely pretty angry too, make sure your admonishment towards your dog doesn’t startle them too much – if a dog is eating a big chunk of food like a block of cheese, their risk of choking or eating too fast and causing themselves trouble is much higher.

-If you know for a fact your dog is lactose intolerant, seek the help of your vet immediately, and possible try and induce vomiting in your dog yourself if you feel confident in doing so.
+If you know for a fact your dog is lactose intolerant, seek the help of your vet immediately, and possibly try and induce vomiting in your dog yourself if you feel confident in doing so.

 Your pet isn’t in a life or death situation, but certainly will be in pain if you don’t intervene.